On the numerical approximation of the distance to singularity for matrix-valued functions: Numerical examples

-has size $9 \times 9$ and arises from a model of a omnidirectional camera.
-The leading coefficient matrix is full, while $Q_1$ has $5$ nonzero columns and $Q_0$ one nonzero column.
+\begin{ex} We consider the example \texttt{mirror} in the \texttt{nlevp} package.
+This is a quartic matrix polynomial of size $9 \times 9$.
+We compute the approximate distance to singularity taking as additional structure the sparsity pattern induced by the matrix coefficients.

-In Table \ref{tab:Comparison_omnicam1}, we report the results of our numerical experiments in MATLAB.
+We use the functional $\widetilde{G}_{\varepsilon}$ asking for a tolerance $\mbox{tol}_1$ in the order of $10^{-11}$ on it.
+It is possible to prove, using a symbolic tool for the computation of the determinant of the matrix polynomial, that in this case the degree of the determinant is $27$.
+In Table \ref{tab:Comparison_mirror}, we summarize the results obtained comparing the new methodology and the approach with a fixed amount of points, including the choice of $m$ suggested by the fundamental theorem of the algebra.
 More in details, we compare the approximated distance to singularity, the CPU time, the number of iterations needed for reaching the required accuracy.
-Moreover, for both the methodologies, we evaluate the
+Moreover, both considering a variable choice of the number of points and a fixed one, we evaluate the